Oyi (song)

-"Oyi" is a song by Nigerian singer Flavour N'abania.
-It was featured on the singer's second studio album, Uplifted (2010), and was released on June 22, 2011.
-Singer Tiwa Savage contributes vocals to the official remix of "Oyi".
+"Oyi" is a song by Nigerian singer Flavour N'abania, released on 18 April 2010.
+It serves as the lead single from his second studio album Uplifted (2010).
+The song's official remix features vocals by Tiwa Savage.

 Background and music video

-Flavour N'abania and Tiwa Savage composed the remix of "Oyi".
-Before the song's music video was released, Flavour promoted the song on Twitter.
-Savage recorded her own version of the song prior to recording the official remix with Flavour.
-A Nigerian studio served as the location for the "Oyi" (Remix) music video.
+"Oyi" was released on 18 April 2010, and serves as the lead single from the album Uplifted.
+The song's accompanying music video was filmed by Bobby Hai in Nigeria, Ghana, Brazil and the U.K. Flavour and Tiwa Savage composed the remix of "Oyi".
+Before the release of the song's music video, Flavour promoted the song on Twitter.
+Savage recorded her a rendition of the song prior to recording the official remix with Flavour.
+A Nigerian studio served as the location for the video.
 Unnamed places in Nigeria were also used for filming the original version.

 Accolades

 The remix of "Oyi" was nominated for Best R&B Single at The Headies 2011.
 The song's music video won Best R&B Video at the 2012 Channel O Music Video Awards.